Home

 Drug abuse causes immune dysfunction.
 Heroin, morphine, and cocaine cause a variety of immune-system abnormalities.
 Some of the chemical components of marijuana, including tetrahydrocannabinol and cannibinoids, exert a powerful immunosuppressive effect, reducing the body's production of T cells, natural-killer cells, and interferon.
 The use of alcohol and drugs also increases the susceptibility to AIDS and, likely, other infections.

-Excessive physical and emotional stress, including depression, can rob our body of immunity.
-Studies have shown that reducing stress levels, increased socializing, and positive thinking can increase the activity of T cells and natural- killer cells and dramatically extend the lives of cancer patients.
-Learn to relax by following the recommendations in our stress management infocenter.
+Studies have shown that reducing stress levels, increased socializing, and positive thinking can increase the activity of T cells and natural- killer cells and dramatically extend the

 Moderate exercise stimulates and enhances all cellular activity.
 However, more is definitely not better.
 Overexercise stresses the immune system and can increase the risk of upper respiratory infections.
 Such strenuous exercises depress the activities of T cells and natural-killer cells.